harshit-ladia/Demand-Forecasting/README.md

 # Demand-Forecasting
-In this notebook there is a demonstration of that how sales can be predicted from the historical data using Linear Regression
+In this notebook there is a demonstration that how sales can be predicted from the historical data using Linear Regression model.
+Also, how to fetch and store the values from/to Azure SQL server using JDBC driver is shown.